“I never lose, I either win or learn!” – Nelson Mandela

 Get yourself ready and in the mindset to run, run and run again.
 Be willing and ready to embrace the burn as physically you will be tested to the max if you are attempting to apply all the above tips.
 Use the fact that you will be on the court and under pressure for long periods as a way to improve your strength and your fitness, as when you drop back down to playing people your level or below it will feel so much easier.
 It is hard to accept and get into the mindset of this but once you get used to this it can become quite enthusing and a bit of a sick thrill to work super hard as the benefits are huge.

-Of late I have been talking about the difference between EFFORT and TRYING.
-My definition of effort is that it is the bare minimum I expect of anyone stepping on court to play a match.
-Effort is the chasing, running and putting yourself on the line physically for the whole match.
+Of late I have been talking about the difference between TRYING and EFFORT.
+My definition of trying is that it is the bare minimum I expect of anyone stepping on court to play a match.
+Trying is the chasing, running and putting yourself on the line physically for the whole match.
 For any squash player worth his salt this should be a pre-requisite and a non-negotiable.
-When I look at what trying is, I believe trying is one level deeper than effort.
-In my opinion trying in more about the mental side of what you are doing.
-Trying involves you accepting the burn and the hurt you will feel physically but deeper than that trying is using your mind to be aware, to stick to a plan, to play the right shot, to be able to adapt when necessary and ultimately being highly present and focussed in the match with your brain and your body in the same place at the same time.
+When I look at what effort is, I believe effort is one level deeper than trying.
+In my opinion effort in more about the mental side of what you are doing.
+Effort involves you accepting the burn and the hurt you will feel physically but deeper than that effort is using your mind to be aware, to stick to a plan, to play the right shot, to be able to adapt when necessary, to not allow negativity to spiral, and ultimately, being highly present and focussed in the match with your brain and your body in the same place at the same time.
 Try and challenge yourself to stay mentally engaged and to be aware of your inner voice.
 Recognise if there are negative or defeatist phrases coming into your mind, catch yourself in this moment, and then reframe them into a positive action you know you can control.

 In summary, there is a huge amount to be gained and learnt from losing.
 Linking back to the Nelson Mandela quote at the start of this blog (I never lose, I win or learn) rings very true and when you can get into this mindset your improvements in your game will appear.
 There are so many positives that can be taken from losing to a better player and if you go about your business in the right way you will be able to use these skills gained when you drop down a level or two and get some scalps you may not have been expecting to.